oliveira-da-silva-patrick/spotify-data-viz/README.md

 Other important info is that since the latest R Studio update, I had to change all my relative paths.
 My editor thinks the root folder of the project is the /src folder and no longer the actual root folder.
 Please excuse me, if this issue is not on your side and you end up needing to maybe remove the '../' in the differen filepaths in the code.

+## What is still coming
+- Python code for predictions and plots about predictions
+- Quarto presentation